dumpacson/Blood-Bank-Donation-System/README.md

 Donation: represents the donations made by a donor.
 Each donation may include one or more blood bags.

-Blood bags: represents the physical bags that contain blood or blood products.
+Blood Bags: represents the physical bags that contain blood or blood products.
 Each blood bag may be associated with a particular donation.<br></br>

 Entity relationships between these tables:

 - One donor may make many donations.
 - Each donation is made by one donor.
-- Each donation may include many blood bags.
+- Each donation includes only one blood bag.
 - Each blood bag is associated with one donation.<br></br>